lfai/artwork/README.md

 # LF DL Related Logos and Artwork
-Following the CNCF model, we are providing artwork in standard formats for the LF DL projects and programs.
-In this repo, we have artwork in standard formats for the LF DL [projects](https://deeplearningfoundation.org/projects/) and programs.
+In this repo, we provide artwork in standard formats for the LF DL [projects](https://deeplearningfoundation.org/projects/) and programs.
 We prepare artwork in 3 formats (PNG/SVG/AI), 3 layouts -- horizontal (also known as landscape format), stacked (which is closer to square), and icon (which does not include the name and is square), and 3 versions (color/black/white).
 So, that's at least 27 versions of most logos.

 ## LF DL Graduation Project Logos